jina-ai/docs/chapters/remote/deploy-jinad-on-aws-with-terraform.md

 ## Concepts

 - [Terraform](https://www.terraform.io/): Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files
-- [Registry](https://registry.terraform.io/): The Terraform Registry is an interactive resource for discovering a wide selection of integrations (providers) and configuration packages (**modules**) for use with Terraform.
+- [Registry](https://registry.terraform.io/): The Terraform Registry is an interactive resource for discovering a wide selection of integrations (providers) and configuration packages (**modules**) for use with Terraform
 - [Modules](https://www.terraform.io/docs/registry/modules/usehtml#using-modules) The Terraform Registry is integrated directly into Terraform, so a Terraform configuration can refer to any module published in the registry.
 The syntax for specifying a registry module is `<NAMESPACE>/<NAME>/<PROVIDER>`.
 For example: `hashicorp/consul/aws`

 ## Module